-Sexual Abuse Involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving a high level of violence, whether or not the child is aware of what is happening.
+Sexual Abuse involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving a high level of violence, whether or not the child is aware of what is happening.
 The activities may involve physical contact, including assault by penetration (for example, rape or oral sex) or non-penetrative acts such as masturbation, kissing, rubbing and touching outside of clothing.
-They may also include non-contact activities, such as involving children in looking at, or in the production of, sexual images, watching sexual activities, encouraging children to behave in sexually inappropriate ways, or grooming a child in preparation for abuse (including via the internet).
+They may also include non-contact activities, such as involving children in looking at, or in the production of, sexual images, watching sexual activities, encouraging children to behave in sexually inappropriate ways, or grooming a child in preparation for abuse.
+Sexual abuse can take place online, and technology can be used to facilitate offline abuse.
 Sexual abuse is not solely perpetrated by adult males.
 Women can also commit acts of sexual abuse, as can other children.

 Neglect is the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
-Neglect may occur during pregnancy as a result of maternal substance abuse.
+Neglect may occur during pregnancy, for example, as a result of maternal substance abuse.
 Once a child is born, neglect may involve a parent or carer failing to:

-- Provide adequate food and clothing, shelter (including exclusion from home or abandonment); - Protect a child from physical and emotional harm or danger; - Ensure adequate supervision (including the use of inadequate caretakers); - Ensure access to appropriate medical care or treatment; - It may also include neglect of, or unresponsiveness to a child's basic emotional needs.
+- Provide adequate food and clothing, shelter (including exclusion from home or abandonment); - Protect a child from physical and emotional harm or danger; - Ensure adequate supervision (including the use of inadequate care-givers); - Ensure access to appropriate medical care or treatment; - It may also include neglect of, or unresponsiveness to a child's basic emotional needs.